 These are two different medications.
-One has a significantly greater T3 content and lower T4 content.
+One has a significantly greater T3 content and lower T4 content than the other.

-Changing from LT4 to DTE will suppress TSH to different degrees in the same individual given their different T3 content, because T3, when dosed, has different physiological effects than T3 appearing gradually in blood 24/7.
+Changing from LT4 to DTE will reduce TSH to different degrees in the same individual given their different T3 content, because T3, when dosed, has different physiological effects than T3 appearing gradually in blood 24/7.

 Changing medications will also yield significantly different T3:T4 ratios in blood in the same individual.

-- LT4 mono yields an unnaturally low T3:T4 ratio (higher FT4, lower T3)
+- LT4 mono yields an unnaturally low T3:T4 ratio (higher Free T4, lower Total T3)

-- The low ratio is more extreme in poor converters.
+- The low ratio is more extreme in poor converters of T4 to T3.

-- DTE yields an unnaturally high T3:T4 ratio (lower FT4, higher T3)
+- DTE yields an unnaturally high T3:T4 ratio (lower FT4, higher TT3)

 - The high ratio is more extreme in good T4-T3 converters or poor T4 absorbers of oral T4 who have less difficulty absorbing oral T3.

-Therefore, dosing to a TSH range will fail to optimize individuals according to their variable individual response to two different pharmaceuticals.
+Therefore, dosing to a TSH range will fail to optimize individuals’ response according to their individual response to two different pharmaceuticals.